 Sifting through your past tax statements and planning for future tax reductions can require hours of work depending on the situation.
 That 70,000-page handbook of taxes is full of legal and IRS interpretation.
 And that information is just on the U.S. tax code.
 I’ve had to spend hours translating and interpreting tax code for my clients planning on retiring abroad.

 The result of spending this much time understanding a client’s tax situation is worth it.
 Every dollar saved on paying taxes is one that can be put towards saving.
-Much of the Internal Revenue Code (IRC) was wrote in a way that encourages retirement saving.
-At retirement, the IRC also helps minimize your overall tax burden as long as retirement account distributions are properly planned.
+The Internal Revenue Code (IRC) was wrote in a way to encourage retirement saving.
+At retirement, the IRC helps minimize your overall tax burden when retirement account distributions are properly planned.

 1 to 15 hours

-Estate planning focuses on properly transferring your assets to the beneficiaries and causes of your choosing.
+Estate planning focuses on properly transferring your assets to the beneficiary and causes of your choosing.
 The alternative, probate, is time consuming and expensive.
-Probate also takes control away from the owner of an asset and puts it in the government’s hands.
+Probate also takes control away from the owner of an asset and gives it to the government.

-Estate planning can be as simple as ensuring that the proper beneficiary forms are competed.
+Estate planning can be as simple as ensuring that the proper beneficiary designations are assigned.
 Retirement accounts and insurance plans often require that a beneficiary be named when opening an account.
 Problems arise when that information becomes dated.
-Checking, savings, brokerage accounts and deeds can be set up jointly or have Transfer On Death (TOD) paperwork filed, but there are state specific rules that can hinder the transfer of property even if the account owner properly filed paperwork.
+Checking, savings, brokerage accounts and deeds can be set up jointly or have Transfer On Death (TOD) paperwork filed, but there are state specific rules that can hinder the transfer of property even if the account owner properly filed the paperwork.

 Reviewing estate planning documents can be a quick job, though unique needs and situations can add hours of work.
 As a financial advisor, I cannot provide legal advice or draft trust, power of attorney, or will documents.
 I can, however, identify deficiencies in estate planning and recommend the creation of trusts (such as marital, bypass, QTIP and the like) that minimize taxable consequences when assets are transferred.
 Knowing your overall financial situation allows me to coordinate your estate planning needs with your legal counsel.